 The revamped 2600 sold surprisingly well as a budget system but with a retail price of $49, didn’t provide much in the way of margin either.
 The XE Game System only sold 100,000 units, so it was a comparative flop.
 It helped Atari blast out its remaining inventory of 8-bit computer components, but that was about it.

-It wasn’t a bad effort considering all Atari had to work with was leftovers.
+It was a good showing considering all Atari had to work with was leftovers.
 Atari failed because the 7800 ended up being a high water mark, when it needed to be a stepping stone to something greater.

 Nintendo’s handheld Gameboy turned out to be a hit, but Atari had a way to one-up it in two ways.
 Why not try a color 16-bit handheld?
 Originally developed by two Amiga engineers working at game publisher Epyx, Atari saw potential that Sega and Nintendo didn’t.
 The problem was Epyx was near bankruptcy, which was why it sought out a partner rather than producing the console on its own.
 Epyx went bankrupt soon after the console was released in 1989, leaving Atari without a software developer.
 There were also rumors of Atari not being able to get enough color LCD screens early on.
 Atari produced some games for the system on its own and lined up some other developers, but sales tailed off after 1991, when Sega released the Game Gear, a competing color console.